farhaannishtar/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+  All of them are array methods. .map returns a new array from performing operations on an array.

+  .filter returns a new array after modifying an array which is getting filtered through conditionals.

+  .reduce turns an array into a single value after performing operations.

 2. Explain the difference between a callback and a higher order function.

+  A callback is a function which is passed as an argument to a higher order function.
+A higher order function is a function which accepts a function as a parameter and can also return a function.

 3. Explain what a closure is.

+  Closure is when a variable has access to another variable outside of it's scope.

 4. Describe the four principles of the 'this' keyword.

+  1) Global scope.
+When 'this' is used in this context, it refers to the window object in the browser or the gloabl object in node.JS

+  2) Implicit binding.
+When we create a constructor function, 'this' keyword refers to the object being created from the constructor function.
+When we later reference the object, "object.(method/property)" binds the method/property to the object.

+  3) "new" keyword.
+When creating a new object, the 'new' keyword binds the new object to the class / constructor function.

+  4) Explicit binding.
+When inheriting methods and properties from parent classes / prototypes, we use explicit binding. ex.
+"Parent.call(this, childProps)"

 5. Why do we need super() in an extended class?

+  super() provides methods and properties from parent class to child class.
+This is how we inherit information through classes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.